zapier/visual-builder/docs/_build/triggers/deduplication.md

 ## Custom primary keys

-In older, [legacy Zapier Web Builder apps](https://platform.zapier.com/manage/versions-legacy), Zapier guessed what fields make a unique key if `id` wasn't present.
+In older, [legacy Zapier Web Builder apps](https://platform.zapier.com/manage/versions-legacy), Zapier guessed what fields made a unique key if `id` wasn't present.
 It is now required that you define one or more fields as the primary key.

 By default, Zapier uses the field with the key `id` as the primary key if no `outputFields` has `primary: true`.
 The `id` field would be required in this case.
 Otherwise, your trigger would run into an error at runtime.
 If your API's items have a differently-named unique field, adapt this code snippet to ensure this test passes: